HOW COULD JESUS HAVE TWO BIRTH & DEATH DATES EACH?

 Unknown to Bible readers, the two dates for the birth of Jesus have a subliminal gap of 13 years; and the records about the death of Jesus equally have Nissan 13 carefully inserted into it.
 The number 13 and 33 are the Masonic symbol in use by the ageless Brotherhood.
 Upon this numerical importance was America founded on 13 colonies, hence the identified items on the America Great seal appear in their 13s – 13 stars, 13 steps of the (Masonic) pyramid, 13 bars and stripes on the shield, 13 arrows, 13 olive leaves and seeds, 13 letters on the ribbon.
 Jesus had 12 disciples making a total of, 12 + 1 = 13.
 The Sun with the 12 zodiac signs makes a total of 13.
-Jesus was purported to have been killed when he was 33 years old.
-330 is the highest degree in Freemason.
+Jesus was purported to have been killed when he was 33 years old. is the highest rank in Freemason. old.

 No one, except the diehard people who walk not by reasoning but by faith, cannot but see and admit this symbolism and their possible deep meaning.
 To my understanding no signature can be more profound than this that God did not write the New Testament with obvious contradictions, subliminal symbols and odd messages; the Brotherhood did this.
 Few words are sufficient for the wise.

 August 7, 2018